craighillelson/sp500-cli-deploy-with-terraform/README.md

 ### 7. Connect to Your Instance

-In the AWS Management Console, connect to your EC2 instance using EC2 Instance Connect.
+Connect to your EC2 instance via SSH or by using EC2 Instance Connect.

 ### 8. Verify Installation